digitalvectorz/ccarps/Essentials.md

 # What is *CCARPS*? #
 Community Codex Adaptive RolePlay System, often referred to as its acronym, "*CCARPS*", is an open source ruleset licensed under Creative Commons Attribution Share-Alike.
 This system has been developed to promote storytelling within a minimal ruleset.
 We believe that the game should be about the characters so the rules shouldn't get in the way of the story.
 This is a Community Codex; players and developers alike can actively participate in the shaping and refinement of this rule system.
 It is adaptive; the base rules are meant to be a generic starting point that can support any style of gameplay and world.
 While the main goal is roleplay, the system is built in a character-centric way that can be used to power any type of gameplay that involves tracking player statistics.

+While the rules here are complete and you can play as-is, this is just the Base Ruleset.
+It is meant to be used alongside an existing game world and/or campaign.
+This means that we have not included any game content within these pages.

 # The Essentials #

 ## Players ##